amarachigoodness74/portfolio/posts/why-squash-in-git.md

 ## Why Squash Commits?

 **1. Simplifies Commit History** \
 Imagine opening your project’s Git history and seeing dozens of commits for minor tweaks.
-It’s hard to tell what’s important and what’s just noise.
+It is hard to tell what is important and what is just noise.
 Squashing helps you group related changes into a single, meaningful commit.

 **2. Improves Collaboration** \
 If you are working on a team, a clean commit history makes it easier for others to review your work.
 Nobody wants to scroll through 10 commits to understand a single feature!